jroehl/misc.scrape_topsy/README.md

       beautifulsoup (pip3 install beautifulsoup4)
       selenium	(pip3 install selenium)

+* Installation of Firefox required: tested with vers.
+38.0.5

 * "Scrape Topsy URL.workflow" has to be installed (and updated) manually as service for mac

 * "~/.bash_profile" exists: